JohnSauter/plant_selection_planner/README.md

 GNU AGPLv3

 ## Features
-A gardener can consider only those plants that meet her needs.
+A gardener can consider only those plants that meet their needs.

 ## Technologies Used